 There are three basic rules that combined will help you breathe while swimming in a way that gives your body oxygen while it is not producing drag or distraction.

 1. Keep your face in the water.
 We know it might be uncomfortable at the beginning but it is a must as you swimming with your head up your hips and legs will go deeper underwater and you will lose the body position we talked in the previous section.

 2. Exhale under water.
 This is the most common mistake among beginner swimmers – they exhale and inhale quickly when they turn to breathe.
 This gives you little oxygen and holding your breath underwater doesn’t help you either.
 The proper way is to breathe in while turning and breath out with your head already in the water using your nose and mouth.
 That is another thing might seem uncomfortable and at the beginning, it will be, but that’s the way of getting as much oxygen while minimizing the time your face is out of the water and your head is up.

-3. Three-stroke breathing.
+3. One-sided breathing.
 For long distance and any hard swimming session, the way to go is one-sided breathing pattern that gives you good rhythm and good flow of the oxygen.
 The thing to watch out for is a slight body imbalance you need to correct when breathing on one side only.